Opposition’s APC chalks out anti-govt strategy today

 The PML-N delegation would be headed by its President and Opposition Leader in the National Assembly Shahbaz Sharif, Maryam Nawaz Sharif, former prime minister Shahid Khaqan Abbasi, Sardar Ayaz Sadiq and Khawaja Asif.

-Interestingly, the PPP is undecided on the participation of its Chairman Bilawal Bhutto Zardari, as its parliamentary party will take a decision on it in its meeting before the All Parties Conference (APC) today.
+Interestingly, the PPP is undecided on the participation of its Chairman Bilawal Bhutto Zardari, as its parliamentary party will take a decision on it in its meeting before the APC today.

 Bilawal has nominated a five-member delegation of the party for participation in the APC.